 4 ways to make money while you sleep

 The idea of your money working for you with minimal input is touted by tech-entrepreneurs and millennials as the holy grail of modern financial freedom.
-But is it really possible to make money while you sleep?
+But is it really possible to make money doing nothing?
 The short answer: yes.
 Here we share four ways to make money while you sleep.

 For a low cost, highly diversified option you can’t ignore exchange-traded funds (or EFTs).
 EFTs are bundled security investment funds traded on stock exchanges – just like ordinary shares – that make accessing markets and assets like currency, debt, derivatives and commodities even easier.